wrist mechanics online course featured image

 Chances are, that’s not what happened.
 Golfers have plenty of reasons or excuses that they believe cause their golf shots to do what they do.

-However, one thing determines your golf ball’s flight, which is the clubface angle at impact.
+However, one thing determines your golf ball’s flight.
+That one thing is the clubface angle at impact.

-Understanding the golf ball flight laws will give you a chance to hit straighter, more consistent golf shots.
+Understanding the golf ball flight laws will allow you to hit straighter, more consistent golf shots.

 What are Golf Ball Flight Laws?